 Maybe your accommodation is in one of the many wonderful hotels in Westport or maybe your bed and breakfast is especially cozy when it’s raining outside.

 Grab your Kindle or your favourite book and do what is vitally important on any holiday-relax!
-Maybe you have had an eventful couple of days exploring Clew Bay and Croagh Patrick, so the bad weather is the perfect opportunity to just sit back and rejuvinate.
+Maybe you have had an eventful couple of days exploring Clew Bay and Croagh Patrick, so the bad weather is the perfect opportunity to just sit back and rejuvenate.

 Grab a book about the local area in one of the book shops in Westport (for example McLoughlins) and get to know the fascinating history of the locality.